There is a wonderful freedom in owning less.

 The journey to clutterfree can be difficult at times.
 But it is always worth the effort.
 Trust me, you’ll be happier owning less.

-And, on January 1, we will be launching a 12-week course called Uncluttered to help you own less, live more, and find the life you’ve always wanted.
-To receive updates concerning cost and registration, visit this page.
+On January 1, we will be launching a 12-week course called Uncluttered to help you own less, live more, and find the life you’ve always wanted.
+To find information concerning cost, content, and registration, visit this page.